School of Computer Science

 Pittsburgh, PA 15213

-Masters in Educational Technology and Applied Learning Science (METALS)
+Educational Technology and Applied Learning Science (METALS)

 The Masters in Educational Technology and Applied Learning Science (METALS) is a one-year interdisciplinary masters, jointly taught by the Human Computer Interaction Institute in the School of Computer Science and Psychology in Dietrich College of Humanities and Social Sciences, trains students to design, develop and evaluate evidenced-based programs for learning in settings that range from schools to homes, workplaces to museums, and online to offline learning environments.
 Graduates will be prepared to take key positions in corporations, universities and schools as designers, developers, and evaluators of educational technologies as well as learning engineers, curriculum developers, learning technology policy-makers, and even chief learning officers.